 Green Sanctuary Task Force: The purpose of this group is to raise awareness of our changing climate of the earth, with special emphasis on local effects and actions.
 The team will identify activities people can do and work to see those actions come to fruition.

-Greater Good: The Greater Good Project at Fox Valley Unitarian Universalist Fellowship is an endeavor involving all ages and created to bring meaning back to the holidays.
+Greater Good: The Greater Good Project is an endeavor involving all ages and created to bring meaning back to the holidays.
 We ask participating members and friends of our Fellowship to tally up what they spend on the holiday season, including presents, wrappings, trimmings, travel, food and entertainment.
 Then 50% of their usual holiday spending becomes a gift to the Greater Good.
 The funds are distributed to carefully selected projects voted for by the children and youth of the Fellowship.

-ESTHER: ESTHER is a interfaith social-justice organization.
-We are grassroots and non-profit basing our work in the Fox Valley region in Wisconsin.
+ESTHER: ESTHER is a interfaith social-justice organization that the Fellowship is a member of.
+They are a grassroots and non-profit basing their work in the Fox Valley region.

-UU Service Committee: The Unitarian Universalist Service Committee (UUSC) is a nonsectarian organization that advances human rights and social justice in the United States and around the world, partnering with those who confront unjust power structures and mobilizing to challenge oppressive policies.
+UU Service Committee: The UUSC is a nonsectarian organization that advances human rights and social justice in the United States and around the world, partnering with those who confront unjust power structures and mobilizing to challenge oppressive policies.
 UUSC’s innovative approaches and measurable impact are grounded in the moral belief that all people have inherent power, dignity, and rights.

-Wisconsin LGBT Chamber of Commerce: As part of our efforts to promote the Fellowship as a congregation that welcomes lesbian, gay, bisexual, and transgender members and attendees, we have become members of the Wisconsin LGBT Chamber of Commerce.
+Wisconsin LGBT Chamber of Commerce: As part of our efforts to promote the Fellowship as a congregation that welcomes lesbian, gay, bisexual, and transgender members and attendees, we have joined the Wisconsin LGBT Chamber of Commerce.
 This organization works to create a fully inclusive state by promoting economic growth and opportunities among LGBT owned and allied businesses, professionals, and corporations in Wisconsin.